 Tickets: $10/member, $15/non-member: Click HERE to purchase tickets online

 - 5:30pm Wandering Through the World of Winter with Anders Morley

 - 6:30pm Saco SUPedtion: Descending the Saco River with Mike Morin

 - 7:30pm More: Life on the Edge of Adventure and Motherhood with Majka Burhardt

-- Beer available for purchase from Ledge Brewing Co.
+- Beer & food available for purchase from Ledge Brewing Co.

 Speaker Information & Bios